buxx/muzich/README.md

 ## Install

-Muzi.ch source code is old and corrently not maintened.
+Muzi.ch source code is old and currently not maintened.
 The following howto have been tested on debian 9 in a docker container.

 ```